 In order to produce the beans needed to make chocolate, these farmers nurture the trees, hand pick the cacao pods, and separate the beans for fermenting.
 After a carefully controlled fermentation process, the cacao beans are sun dried to retain their natural qualities.
 The beans are then hand-peeled, before further processing into nibs, paste, butter and powder.
 We use a combination of couverture and also cocoa nibs which we then grind in our factory - we buy both of these products from the 'bean-to-bar' producer Original Beans.
 We aim to produce chocolate directly from the bean ourselves, and will be doing much more of that in the coming year.

-The chocolate from Eastern Congo, with a cacao percentage of 70%, is made from beans which are grown in Virunga National park - Africa's oldest nature reserve, and the home of the last Mountain Gorillas.
+The chocolate with a cacao percentage of 70%, is made from beans which are grown in Virunga National park - Africa's oldest nature reserve, and the home of the last Mountain Gorillas.
 There, the farmers are actively working to protect the gorillas and this precious habitat, and the beans that are produced reflect this wonderously diverse region, creating a chocolate with the rich and tart flavours of dark fruits, earthy forest floor and smoky tobacco.